About the Client

 - AWS Lambda

 - AWS X-Ray

-- Personalized User recommendation which improved overall customer satisfaction
+- Personalized user recommendation improved overall customer satisfaction

-- DynamoDB was able to handle multiple session access at a particular point of time, ultimately leading to improved performance
+- DynamoDB was able to handle multiple session access at a particular point in time, ultimately leading to improved performance

-- Reporting feature enabled business users to identify the top performing shows, thereby overall improvement in the sales process and enabled business users to drive in sales
+- Reporting feature enabled business users to identify the top-performing shows, thereby improved overall sales process and enabled business users to drive sales

 - Overall improvement in Stats